ginacyliu/AndroidBootcamp/README.md

 This is Week-1 homework app for Android Bootcamp.

-Time spent: 2 hours spent in total
+Time spent: 5 hours spent in total (2 hours for required; 3 hours for optional stories)

 Completed user stories: